 The first step in facelift surgery is acceptance that everyone has a truly unique face.
 Once this concept is accepted, Dr. Durkin begins your process by specifically identifying what comprises the inherent strengths and weaknesses of a your face.
 Everyone is born with natural strengths in their personal facial aesthetics.
 Some people have perfect brow position, others are born with a perfect, aquiline nose.
 There are things about our faces that work, and things that do not work.
 We dedicate time to analyzing and discussing the inherent strengths and weaknesses of your facial appearance during our plastic surgery consultation.
 Our goals with any intervention is simply to:

-Neoclassical Tenets of Facial Beauty
+Neoclassical Tenants of Beauty

 There are a number of ways to analyze the human face.
 The most commonly utilized technique is application of the neoclassical tenets of facial beauty.
 If you think about the concept of beauty, it is truly unique because while it lies in the eye of the beholder, there are some universal aspects to beauty that we all can identify.
 For example, not everyone listens to classical music on a regular basis but, most people can recognize a classical masterpiece when they hear it as compared to generic classical music.
 Whether or not you enjoy orchestral performance, almost everyone can tell the difference between Mozart and the elevator ensemble.